Randolph W. Thrower: Career

 Following graduation from law school he joined the firm of Sutherland Asbill & Brennan LLP, a law firm with principal offices in Atlanta and Washington, D.C.
 He became a partner and remained one until his death.
 Many of his early cases involved handling appeals for death row inmates in Georgia prisons.
 According to the New York Times, Thrower was haunted for the rest of his life by the case of his client Will Coxson, a black teenager who had been convicted for rape.
 Thrower was convinced he was innocent.
 Thrower had just joined the United States Marines, so he let another lawyer take over the appeal, believing that Coxson would surely be acquitted by the Supreme Court of Georgia.
 However, Coxson was put to death while Thrower was serving in World War II.

 In 1942 he joined the FBI, then became a captain in the U.S. Marine Corps, being deployed to the Philippines and Okinawa during World War II.

-Thrower, running as a Republican, unsuccessfully challenged incumbent segregationist James C. Davis for a seat in Congress in 1956.
+Thrower was Chairman of the Fulton County Republican Party.
+In 1956, Thrower, running as a Republican, unsuccessfully challenged incumbent segregationist James C. Davis for a seat in Congress.
+In the election, he received a majority of support from Black voters.

 He served as Commissioner of Internal Revenue under President Richard Nixon from 1969 to 1971.
 During his tenure he revoked the tax-exempt status of private schools that excluded blacks.
 He also helped to draft the Tax Reform Act of 1969.
 However, he was alarmed by requests from the White House for the IRS to perform tax audits on Nixon's enemies.
 In 1971 he requested a meeting with Nixon, believing that the president would be horrified to learn that some of his aides were attempting to use the IRS for political purposes.
 Instead of a meeting with Nixon, he got a phone call from John D. Ehrlichman telling him that he was fired.
 He accepted the White House announcement that he had "resigned for personal reasons" and quietly returned to the Atlanta law firm.
 A few years later he visited the IRS headquarters on business, where he was spontaneously greeted by employees as a hero.

 From 1980 to 1992 he was chairman of the City of Atlanta's Board of Ethics.